AmpersandTarski/documentation/tutorial/what-is-an-information-system.md

 * Now enroll student `Peter` for the module `Business Rules`.
   * This will trigger a message because this student does not take the course Business IT.
   * Click on the message to see details.
-  * Look-up in the code below where this message is defined \(you don't have to understand the syntax\).
+  * Look-up in the code below where this message is defined.
+It is the line that starts with `RULE`.
+You don't have to understand the syntax at this point.
   * Click cancel.
 * Now remove the course `Business IT`from`Susan`in  the tab Students.
   * This also will trigger a message because student must be taking at least one course.